Skip to content

 Is SAP Commerce Cloud more expensive than on-premise Hybris?

 Commerce Cloud pricing is GMV-based (gross merchandise value) instead of per-licence.
-For high-volume commerce operations, this can be more expensive.
-But the total cost comparison must include infrastructure, operations, security, and upgrade labour that on-prem requires.
-Many organisations find Commerce Cloud is cheaper when accounting for the full operational cost of running Hybris on-premise.
+For high-volume commerce operations, that can be pricier.
+But the honest comparison needs to include infrastructure, operations, security, and upgrade labour that on-prem requires.
+Many companies find Commerce Cloud is cheaper once you account for the full operational cost of running Hybris on-premise.

 Will my Hybris customisations work in Commerce Cloud?

 Extensions that follow SAP’s patterns (custom types, Spring bean overrides, extension mechanism) typically migrate with minimal changes.
 Core modifications, direct database access, and custom infrastructure scripts need rework.
-The biggest migration effort is usually the storefront — Accelerator (JSP) is replaced by the Composable Storefront (Angular).
+The biggest migration effort is usually the storefront: Accelerator (JSP) gets replaced by the Composable Storefront (Angular).

 What happens if I don’t migrate?

-On-premise Hybris will continue to receive security patches and critical bug fixes during the extended maintenance period.
+On-premise Hybris will keep receiving security patches and critical bug fixes during the extended maintenance period.
 But no new features, no performance improvements, and no AI capabilities.
-As SAP’s ecosystem evolves around cloud, on-prem Commerce will become increasingly isolated — harder to integrate with Sales Cloud, Service Cloud, Emarsys, and CDP.
+As SAP’s ecosystem evolves around cloud, on-prem Commerce becomes increasingly isolated.
+Harder to integrate with Sales Cloud, Service Cloud, Emarsys, and CDP.
+You end up on an island.

 Can I migrate gradually?

 Yes.
-You can run a hybrid setup temporarily — migrating one storefront or one market at a time while the rest stays on-prem.
-This reduces risk but extends the overall migration timeline and increases operational complexity during the transition.
-Most organisations find a single-phase migration (with parallel running) more efficient.
+You can run a hybrid setup temporarily, migrating one storefront or one market at a time while the rest stays on-prem.
+This reduces risk but extends the overall timeline and adds operational complexity during the transition.
+Most companies we work with find a single-phase migration (with parallel running) more efficient.

 What support does SAP provide for migration?

 SAP offers migration assessment tools, documentation, and partner support.
 The Cloud Portal provides sandbox environments for testing.
-SAP’s support team can assist with environment provisioning and configuration.
-For the actual migration work — code refactoring, data migration, storefront rebuild — you’ll typically work with an implementation partner.
+SAP’s support team can help with environment provisioning and configuration.
+For the actual migration work (code refactoring, data migration, storefront rebuild) you’ll typically work with an implementation partner.

 Solutions for E-Commerce